gracenc12/RFM-and-marketing-strategy-optimization-analysis/README.md

 ---

-## Key Takeaway
+## Conclusion
-RFM-driven segmentation enables more effective marketing campaigns, stronger customer retention, and better engagement to support sustainable revenue growth through data-driven decision making.
+RFM segmentation reveals distinct customer behaviors and enables more targeted marketing strategies.
+By focusing on high-value and at-risk customers, businesses can improve campaign effectiveness, strengthen customer retention, and drive sustainable revenue growth.

 ---